 The changes seen in the EEG frequency bands can be related both to a participant’s performance on a cognitive task and to changes that occur while listening to music.
 Researchers have used this ability to explore neural activity responsible for the ‘Mozart effect’.
 These studies have shown that there is an increase in alpha power in the participants’ EEG signal after listening to a Mozart piece (Petsche, Linder, Rappelsberger, & Gruber, 1988; Verrusio et al., 2015).
-Alpha ERS also increases after listening to Mozart music (Jaušovec & Habe, 2003), and this has been shown to coincide with an increase in performance on spatial rotation tasks but a decrease in performance on numerical tasks (Jaušovec & Habe, 2005).
+Alpha ERS also increases after listening to Mozart music (Jaušovec & Habe, 2003), and this increase has been shown to coincide with an increase in performance on spatial rotation tasks but a decrease in performance on numerical tasks (Jaušovec & Habe, 2005).
 This may indicate that the changes in alpha power induced by the music are interacting with the rate of neural oscillations that naturally occur when performing cognitively demanding tasks.
 In the case of spatial rotation tasks, the music may be enhancing the same frequencies causing an increase in performance.
 However, the cognitive processes involved during numerical tasks may create oscillatory frequencies at a different rate and the alpha increase induced by the music may be interfering with these oscillations and decreasing performance.
+So…

 If cognition studies have found that good cognitive performance is associated with a decrease in alpha power, but music causes an increase in alpha power, then this may be a potential mechanism for music’s detrimental effects on certain cognitive tasks.
 For a task to be completed, alpha power may need to be at a particular optimal level.
 The amount of alpha power available may depend on a number of factors like the age of the participant (Klimesch, 1999), the amount of attention required to complete the task (Gevins & Smith, 2000; Klimesch, Doppelmayr, Russegger, Pachinger, & Schwaiger, 1998), and the type of music being listened to (Iwaki, Hayashi, & Hori, 1997).
 All of these factors affect alpha levels in different ways and music may positively or negatively interact with the alpha power levels.
 This may explain the differing results discussed in previous sections and why music has such a wide range of effects on different people during different cognitive tasks.
 Experiments designed to take all of these factors into account may be able to specifically identify the relationship between alpha activity, background music, and cognitive tasks.

+Sumary paragraoh

 Conclusion